 What are the benefits of TMD therapy?

 Most patients with TMD grind their teeth, whether they realize it or not, and some even do it in their sleep!
-With TMD therapy, your dentist will be able to give you a bite plate to wear at night to prevent this from happening, and protect your teeth from being ground down through the grinding of your teeth.
-This will also prevent any further cosmetic procedures to your teeth should they wear down very far.
+With TMD therapy, your dentist will be able to give you a bite plate to wear at night to prevent this from happening and protect your teeth from being ground down through the grinding of your teeth.
+This will also prevent further cosmetic procedures to your teeth should they wear down very far.

 Many sufferers of TMD syndrome dread mealtimes, and that’s because of the jaw pain that comes hand in hand with eating.
 Once your pain has been alleviated, you will enjoy eating again.